 We caught up with Aernouts to discuss everything from race strategy to mid-race motivation while reflecting back on his breakout Ironman World Championship performance.

 What was your race strategy heading into the race?

-It was my seventh time racing Ironman Hawaii and my race strategy was to race smart and focus on my own pace the whole way.
+It was my seventh time racing in the Ironman World Championship Hawaii and my race strategy was to race smart and focus on my own pace the whole way.
 You learn from other experiences my coach Luc Van Lierde and I were confident in the preparation.
 But we also know from our experience on the island that this race strategy was the way to go.

 How is racing in Kona different than other Ironman races?